 ukulele recital in Berklee's history.
 In spite of the COVID-19 pandemic, in 2020 Charissa was selected as a songwriter for Savannah Music Festival’s Acoustic Music Seminar (the virtual Stringband Spectacular is available here).
 She was also named a 2020-21 Fletcher Bright scholar by the Berklee American Roots program.
 She graduated Summa Cum Laude in 2021.

 Musically, Charissa has been compared to everyone from Amanda Palmer to Joni Mitchell to Bela Fleck.
 She is thrilled and delighted by this because she wants her music to defy category; within her there is jumbled together a daring, open-hearted performer, a wistful, introspective songwriter, and an intentional instrumentalist who is driven to break down barriers for her instrument.
 She draws on singer-songwriter roots and jazz training in her music, creating dreamy, ethereal worlds for her listeners.

-Charissa's debut solo EP will be released in June 2021.
+Charissa's debut solo EP will be recorded in June 2021.
 You can check out her first single, "Goodbye", on all streaming platforms.